Combining Machine Learning Classifiers for Stock Trading with Effective Feature Extraction: Real-time Stock Trading Strategy

-After collecting the features we set the number of stocks we wanted to trade, Machine learning window length, Nth forward day we wanted to predict i.e. in this case we had the variable set to 5, and also the trading frequency i.e. the number of days after which we wanted to initiate the trade.
-From the 1500 stock data that we imported before, we sort and only trade on two separate quartiles upper 30\% and lower 30\%.
-We perform this slicing to make sure that we do not trade on stocks that has a very steady rate of change on its pricing, but only trade on stocks that is placed higher and lower down the ladder on which we could go long( upper 30\%) and short( lower 30\%) and have a significant success rate on it.
+The diagram in the figure system shows the complete workflow of our model.
+The processes include selecting stocks, Feature selection, Data pre-processing, training and generating predictions using machine learning algorithms, and finally making changes to the portfolio according to the predictions.
+Using the Quantopian algorithm feature, we implemented our strategy incorporating several machine learning algorithms into it.
+We started initially by collecting the data of 1500 of the top stocks in the market using the Q1500US function provided by Quantopian.
+Next, we imported all the factors provided whilst also including factors from TA-LIB (a significant financial factor provider ).
+We also had to implement some custom factors ourselves.
+Some of the factors are Asset Growth 3M, Asset to Equity Ratio, Capex to Cash Flows, EBIT to Assets, EBITDA Yield, Earnings Quality, MACD Signal Line, Mean Reversion 1M, AD, ADX, APO, ATR, BETA, MFI, etc. resulting in a total of 148 features.
+But what we need to realize is that due to the volatility of the market, just feeding all the factors into the ML algorithm won’t give a very consistent result overall because a given factor can have both a positive or a negative effect on the prediction itself at the different given time concerning the market.
+To overcome this problem, we had to implement feature reduction dynamically, which is discussed in the \ref{featureselect} section.
+After the initial feature selection, we further select the top 25 features based on the F-value of ANOVA.
+After collecting the features, we set the number of stocks we wanted to trade, Machine learning window length, Nth forward day we wanted to predict, i.e. in this case of weekly trading, we had the variable set to 5, and also the trading frequency, i.e. the number of days after which we wanted to initiate the trade.
+From the 1500 stock data that we imported before, we sort and only trade on two different quantiles, upper 30\% and lower 30\%.
+We perform this slicing to make sure that we do not trade on stocks that have a very steady rate of change on their pricing, but only trade on stocks that are placed higher and lower down the ladder on which we could go long( upper 30\%) and short( lower 30\%) and have a significant success rate on it.
 We set the upper 30\% to 1 i.e. long, lower 30\% to -1 i.e. short and other 40\% to 0 i.e. we do not perform any trade on them.
-The summation of this upper and lower quartiles results in 500 stocks i.e. the number we set earlier.
-We had to strip the Label ( Returns ) from the zipline and perform a 5 day computation on it.
-The T - 5 days data had to be discarded because there are no 5 day in forward time data for that given particular time resulting in NAN labels and thus was dropped from the zipline dataframe.
-The Label column had to be kept separate to pass it onto the ML algorithm.Since Quantopian does not support machine learning and data preprocessing to be done inside the pipeline hence we had to sort the entirety of it outside.
+The summation of these upper and lower quantiles results in 500 stocks, i.e. the number we set earlier.
+We had to strip the Label ( Returns ) from the zipline and perform a five-day computation on it.
+The T - 5 days data had to be discarded because there are no five days in forwarding time data for that given particular time resulting in NAN labels and thus was dropped from the zipline data frame.
+The Label column had to be kept separate to pass it onto the ML algorithm.
+Since Quantopian does not support machine learning and data preprocessing to be done inside the pipeline, we had to sort its entirety outside.
+After preprocessing of the data, we make a new column in the pipeline called ML and call the Machine learning function to fill it up for each and every stock for that given day.
+The parameters of the ML function is the universe and all the columns of the pipeline, i.e. factors and label that we calculated.
+Here is the part where we perform the factor reduction that was talked about earlier.
+This process is performed dynamically throughout the training process, i.e. every single time we train the algorithm, we only train it with the top 25 features using the SelectKBest feature selection method.